Great Divide Mountain Bike Route: Racing

 The Tour Divide Race is a self-supported, underground race that follows the entirety of the GDMBR.
 Another race on the GDMBR, the Great Divide Race, used only the U.S. portion of the route and appears to have been defunct since its last race in 2010.

 In the Tour Divide, the race clock runs 24 hours a day and the riders are allowed no outside support other than access to public facilities such as stores, motels, and bike shops.
-The record time to complete the Tour Divide is 13 days, 22 hours, and 51 minutes and was set in 2016 by British endurance racer Mike Hall.
+The “official” record time to complete the Tour Divide is 13 days, 22 hours, and 51 minutes and was set in 2016 by British endurance racer Mike Hall.
+In 2023, EF Education-EasyPost racer Lachlan Morton set a time of 12 days, 12 hours, and 21 minutes.
+The route for the Tour Divide has changed over the years and Lachlan's route was approximately 42 miles shorter than Mike Hall's.
 The Tour Divide has been raced and completed on both single speed bicycles and tandem bicycles.
-The race, which has neither entry fees nor prizes, usually starts in the second Friday in June at an event called Grand Départ.
+The race, which has neither entry fees nor prizes, usually starts on the second Friday in June at an event called Grand Départ.
 The race can also be completed at any time as an individual time trial.